Does this sound familiar?

 • Is mindfulness therapy?

 Although mindfulness can feel therapeutic, it is NOT therapy.
-Any sharing that takes place during a live call, 1:1 coaching, or in an online group is an opportunity to share what’s going on in the present moment or during meditation practices.
+Any sharing that takes place during a live group session or 1:1 mentoring or coaching session is an opportunity to share what’s going on in the present moment or during meditation practices.
 Unlike therapy, mindfulness does not get into exploring the past or any stories about what's happening.
 Mindfulness is about here-and-now, present-focused awareness.
 Therapy can be a valuable partner with mindfulness.
 If you have a therapist, some of what comes up in mindfulness meditation practice/reflection could be brought it into your therapy.
+Please understand that the instructor offers mindfulness instruction and mentoring and does not provide medical and/or psychological care, diagnose or treat disease any condition or illness, prescribe medication, or perform the functions of clinical occupations.

 Return home